fbpx

 • Prestigious schools – Both districts are home to some of Singapore’s most prestigious educational institutions, such as St Joseph’s Institution, Raffles’ Girls School, and National Junior College.

-• Access to green spaces – They are home to several parks and nature spaces such as the Singapore Botanical Gardens and the Jacob Ballas Children’s Gardens.
+• Access to green spaces – They are home to several parks and nature spaces, such as the Singapore Botanical Gardens and the Jacob Ballas Children’s Gardens.
 This makes them ideal places for those who enjoy outdoor activities and nature.

 • Amenities – They also have access to numerous amenities such as shopping malls, hawker centres, and restaurants.
 District 10 is known for its famous high-end Orchard Road shopping district, while District 11 is located near popular malls such as Novena Square.